caragolfoundation/caragolfoundation.org/README.md

 ## Deployment 🚀

 This website is deployed to [GitHub Pages](https://pages.github.com/) and automatically deploys when changes are merged into the `main` branch.
 However, it is still suggested to commit all changes to a new branch and open a pull request before merging into `main`.
 This will ensure that all changes are reviewed before being deployed to production.

+## Theme 🎨

+This website is based off the [AstroWind](https://github.com/onwidget/astrowind) astro theme